ShaneCurcuru/mutualaidarlington.org/cheer.md

 ## We're Going On A Bear Hunt!

-Dori on the A-list has started an amazing group of bear-lovers for kids to keep their eyes out for.
-Like the kid's story ([told on video](https://www.youtube.com/watch?v=Waoa3iG3bZ4)!), neighbors are putting teddy bears (and other things) in their windows or porches as a scavenger hunt for families to look out for when taking a walk.
+Dori on the A-list has started an amazing group of bear-lovers for kids to keep their eyes out for. <i class="fa fa-paw"></i> Like the kid's story ([told on video](https://www.youtube.com/watch?v=Waoa3iG3bZ4)!), neighbors are putting teddy bears (and other things) in their windows or porches as a scavenger hunt for families to look out for when taking a walk.
 Check out the current bear sightings around town!

 <p style="margin-left: -25px"><!-- Custom for leap-day theme; remove if using another theme 20200326-sc -->
   <iframe src="https://www.google.com/maps/d/embed?mid=1i52Bg9JQqeFBloewUP4pN1BjmjFg3nxK&hl=en" width="640" height="480"></iframe>